K–12 education in the United States: Teachers

 Most states require that their school districts within the state teach for 180 days a year.
 Teachers worked from 35 to 46 hours a week, in a survey taken in 1993.
 In 2011, American teachers worked 1,097 hours in the classroom, the most of any industrialized nation measured by the OECD.
 They spent 1,913 hours a year on their work, just below the national average of 1,932 hours for all workers.
 In 2011, the average annual salary of a PreK–12 teacher was $55,040.
+To be certified to teach, public school teachers must obtain at least a bachelor's degree in their specified field and obtain a state certification.
+Some private schools may want state certification, but others may be more relaxed with it.
+To add to this, some Private schools might have other specialized or religious training they require.

 Charter schools

 The charter school movement began in 1990 and has spread rapidly in the United States, members, parents, teachers, and students to allow for the "expression of diverse teaching philosophies and cultural and social life styles."

 Homeschooling

 In 2014, approximately 1.5 million children were homeschooled, up 84% from 1999 when the U.S. Department of Education first started keeping statistics.
 This was 2.9% of all children.